Bug report #15314

 I have failed to mention one thing.
 Only when reading with an older version of QGIS the TOWGS line is missing.
 The latest versions do show the TOWGS line.

 I'm reading (gdalinfo) using QGIS 2.8.6 that uses GDAL 1.11.3.

-#4 Updated by Andre Joost almost 4 years ago
+#4 Updated by Andre Joost about 4 years ago

 As far as I see, the +towgs84 values are alwas in the proj.4 string, and the WKT contains the EPSG code.
 So there should be little problem with the datum shift.
 Rasters from ESRI software never have the TOWGS84 values stored in the WKT file.

 This might be an upgrade from GDAL, nothing that QGIS can do about.
 Using older versions of QGIS or GDAL is not recommended.